 Application deadline August 13, 2018 at 11:59 p.m.

 - Filmmakers must be living or working in the American South.
 These states and one federal district include Alabama, Arkansas, District of Columbia, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.

 - Applications *must* be submitted by the filmmaker who will pitch the project for the contest.

-- Accepted applicants are not provided assistance with travel or accommodations during their stay, but every accepted applicant will receive an all-access pass to the 2017 New Orleans Film Festival.
+- Accepted applicants will not receive assistance with travel or accommodations for the competition, but every accepted applicant will receive an All-Access Pass to the 2018 New Orleans Film Festival.

 This year’s participating institutions are Florida State University, Loyola University, Wake Forest University, University of Alabama, University of Texas – Austin, University of New Orleans, Southeastern Louisiana University, and Auburn University.